wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 Here are some of Vue's benefits:

 - A gentle learning curve and low barrier to entry
-- Provides the ability to bootstrap your app with`vue-cli`,saving you the hassle of setting up webpack and complex build pipelines
+- Provides the ability to bootstrap your app with`vue-cli`, saving you the hassle of setting up webpack and complex build pipelines
 - Explosive community growth!
-Vue now has more stars on GitHub than React and Angular
+Vue now has more stars on GitHub than both React *and* Angular
 - It's flexible enough to adopt at a reasonable pace, component by component

 ## Create Your Vue + Go App